STAND. COM. REP. NO. 2363

 State of Hawaii

-Your Committees on Agriculture and Environment, Water and Land, and Higher Education, to which was referred S.B.
-No. 2078 entitled:
+Your Committee on Transportation, to which was referred S.B.
+No. 2118 entitled:

-"A BILL FOR AN ACT RELATING TO PUEO RESEARCH,"
+"A BILL FOR AN ACT RELATING TO TRAFFIC VIOLATIONS,"

-As affirmed by the records of votes of the members of your Committees on Agriculture and Environment, Water and Land, and Higher Education that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 2078 and recommend that it pass Second Reading and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Transportation that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2118 and recommends that it pass Second Reading and be referred to your Committee on Judiciary.

 Respectfully submitted on behalf of the members of the Committee on Transportation,

 CHRIS LEE, Chair